 Pursuant to the Act and the Listing Regulations, the independent directors shall hold at least one meeting in a year without attendance of non-independent directors and members of the Management.
-Accordingly, independent directors of the Company met on February 03, 2021 and:
+Accordingly, independent directors of the Company met on February 08, 2022 and:

-- noted the report on performance evaluation for the year 2020-21 from the Chairman of the Board; - reviewed the performance of non-independent directors and the Board as a whole; - reviewed the performance of the Chairperson of the Company, taking into account the views of executive director and non-executive directors; and - assessed the quantity, quality and timely flow of information between the Management and the Board, and found it to be in line with the expectations.
+- a) noted the report on performance evaluation for the year 2021-22 from the Chairman of the Board; - b) reviewed the performance of non-independent directors and the Board as a whole; - reviewed the performance of the Chairperson of the Company, taking into account the views of executive director and non-executive directors; and - assessed the quantity, quality and timely flow of information between the Management and the Board, and found it to be in line with the expectations.

-Mr. V. Mohan was elected as the Chairman of the meeting.
+Mr. K. G. Krishnamurthy was elected as the Chairman of the meeting.